jluna0413/CultivAREmergent/docs/generated/README.md

 -   `/market/extensions` (GET): Renders the extensions market page.
 -   `/market/gear` (GET): Renders the gear market page.

-#### app/blueprints/strains.py
+#### app/blueprints/cultivars.py

-This blueprint manages routes for displaying and adding plant strains.
-It provides pages to view a collection of strains and their details, as well as a page to add new strains.
+This blueprint manages routes for displaying and adding plant cultivars.
+It provides pages to view a collection of cultivars and their details, as well as a page to add new cultivars.

 **Routes:**

--   `/` (GET): Renders the strains collection page.
+-   `/` (GET): Renders the cultivars collection page.
 -   `/cultivars` (GET): Alternative route for the cultivars collection page.
 -   `/<int:cultivar_id>` (GET): Renders the detail page for a specific cultivar.
 -   `/add` (GET): Renders the page to add a new cultivar.
 -   `/cultivars/add` (GET): Legacy route for the add cultivar page.

-**Example Usage (Strain Detail):**
+**Example Usage (Cultivar Detail):**

 ```html
 <!-- In app/web/templates/views/cultivar.html -->